Reliable, space‑saving radiators designed for everyday home heating.

 As with the boxing in method, the skirting board covers will completely hide the radiator pipes with a neat finish.
 They are an affordable option and can be used with different materials to suit the aesthetic of your room.

-A quick and easy way to hide radiator pipes is to move around furniture.
+A quick and easy way to disguise radiator pipes is to move around furniture.
 You can conceal the pipes by moving a bookcase or cabinet in front of them.
 You could also place pot plants in front of the pipes.
 This solution doesn’t require any DIY, although you are restricted by how flexible you can be with the furniture placement.
 Try to avoid placing furniture directly in front of the radiator as this can trap heat and prevent it from circulating properly.

 You can conceal pipes behind wall panes or install a false wall to conceal the radiator pipes.
 A false wall can slightly reduce the size of the room, but the pipes will be completely covered.
 Channels can also be added under the floorboards to hide the pipes below view.
 These options are more expensive than other solutions previously mentioned and require work by a professional or someone experienced with DIY.